 In August 2022, the Biden-Haris administration signed the Inflation Reduction Act of 2022 (IRA) into U.S. law.
 As the name suggests, its main objective is to protect against rising inflation caused by pandemic-related economic struggles.
 It also includes billions in federal funding for renewable energy research and application.
 This will help the U.S. reduce reliance on foreign oil and energy exporters in an effort to become more self-sufficient.

 COVID-19’s Supply Chains Impact Task Force

 In the summer of 2021, President Joe Biden announced the formation of a task force dedicated to identifying and resolving supply chain disruptions.
 This administration has made great leaps towards improving the resiliency of America’s supply chains by investing in domestic sourcing of raw materials and medical supplies, grants for infrastructure improvements, and research and development of electric vehicles.

 The pandemic forced the transportation industry to rethink its entire structure.
-Although these changes were tough to adopt and overcome, it is clear that supply chains are now more resilient than ever before.
+Although these changes were tough to adapt to and overcome, it is clear that supply chains are now more resilient than ever before.
 Domestic economies and manufacturers are thriving since the industry began looking locally for their resources.
 New technology was birthed that will continue to help the transportation industry in the future.
 Governments are now more focused than ever on maintaining fragile supply chains.
-The industry had a wake up call in 2020, but necessity gave way to innovation.
+The industry had a wake-up call in 2020, but necessity gave way to innovation.